raunakpilani/winscript/README.md

 autologon.bat sets the user Browserstack to auto-logon where the user has no password

-disable_reg.bat makes registry changes to disable as many desktop features as possible
+disable_access.bat makes registry changes to disable as many desktop features as possible